QCaudron/psrg_qso_party/index.md

 1. **Eligibility**.
 All members of the Puget Sound Repeater Group are eligible to participate.
 2. **Exchange**.
 The exchange must include your name, an [RS(T) signal report](https://en.wikipedia.org/wiki/R-S-T_system), and your six-character [grid square](https://www.levinecentral.com/ham/grid_square.php).
 3. **Modes**.
 Contacts must be made between two members of the PSRG, in simplex mode (without the use of any repeater), on any band and in any mode.
 4. **Internet and digital contacts**.
 Echolink, Allstar, DMR, and DSTAR contacts are valid so long as they are direct, and not via a repeater, link, or conference.
 Most digital contacts are fine, except unfortunately FT8, as names and RST are not exchanged.
+See the [FAQ](#faq) for more information on digital modes.
 5. **Skeds**.
 Arranging your QSO beforehand, on the repeater or otherwise, is perfectly fine.
 However, contacts on the Double Nickel Simplex Net don’t count, as they are part of a net and not standard simplex contacts.